-This article will describe how to register this.
+This article describes how to register it.

 Register user login for OpenWeatherMap.org